OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: On-the-Sphere Learning for Omnidirectional image

 \subsection{Sampling}

 To be able to have fast convolution and avoid using spectral domain, we propose implementing the spherical convolution in the pixel domain, which corresponds to translating a kernel as defined in \eqref{eq:siftingconv}.
 One of the key elements in defining an effective representation learning solution is the choice of a proper sampling method that enables the design of expressive filters with a fast implementation.
 The filter output is computed with the same weights, irrespective of the position of the output on the sphere.
 As a consequence, the complexity scales linearly with the number of pixels.
-In order to construct this computationally efficient convolution, the chosen sampling must fulfill some properties summarized in Figure~\ref{fig:regularity_rigidity}.
+In order to construct this computationally efficient convolution, the chosen sampling must fulfill some properties summarized in \cref{fig:regularity_rigidity}.
 First, to have an expressive filter, the sampling grid must ensure \emph{regularity} of the neighborhood such that the same number of neighbors always surrounds each pixel, and those can be identified~(based on their relative position with respect to the central point).
 Second, the sampling grid should ensure that the relative distance and orientation between a point and its neighbor is constant over the sphere; thus, the \emph{rigidity} of the neighborhood and, therefore, the consistency of the filter shape is guaranteed.
+Several sampling methods exist, most of them relying on a sphere tessellation.
+Often, only one of the regularity or rigidity constraints is achieved.
+For example, being pseudo-uniform as GICOPIX \cite{yang_rotation_2020} is not sufficient since the pixels have additionally to be organized such that the translation of the kernel remains coherent over the sphere.
+In other words, a specific neighbor that has a specific position relative to the center pixel must be easily identifiable throughout the sphere.

 We now show that HEALPix \cite{Gorski_2005} is a reliable sampling process for our convolution that fulfills the above requirements for effective and expressive feature representation.
 In HEALPix, the tessellation process begins by partitioning the spherical surface into 12 equal-area regions~(base resolution).
 To have finer pixelization, each region is recursively divided into 2$\times$2 equal-area sub-pixels until the desired resolution is reached.
 By construction, each pixel in HEALPix has eight adjacent neighbors~(structured in a diamond pattern), except for 24 pixels that have seven neighbors~(for any resolution higher than the base resolution).
 The effect of these exceptional points is negligible for high-resolution 360$^\circ$ images~(a HEALPix resolution close to conventional 4K resolution has less than 0.0002\% pixels with 7 neighbors).
 Finally, a fundamental property of HEALPix, often overlooked in the literature, is that the orientation of neighboring points with the central point is almost fixed all over the sphere.
 Each neighbor can be identified by its relative direction to the central pixel: SW, W, NW, N, NE, E, SE, and S. Therefore, HEALPix fulfills the \emph{regularity} property that is essential to define an expressive filter.